-Ellie Strano is a passionate singer and vocalist.
+Ellie Strano is a passionate singer.
 She has been a member of the Boston Symphony Children's Choir, and serves as Cantor at her church.
 She has experience in many musical genres, including classical, bluegrass, and musical theater.
 She also plays piano and the accordion.
 Ellie's other hobbies include acting in Shakespearean plays, creative writing, and poetry.

-Mary Strano has been playing rhythm guitar, ukulele, and banjolele since the age of 9.
+Mary Strano has been playing rhythm guitar and ukulele since the age of 9.
 She has been a member of Stoneface Mountain since its inception.
 Outside of bluegrass, Mary plays music for her church.
 She enjoys listening to many music genres and is inspired by classical and folk music.
 Along with her interests in music, Mary expresses her creativity through painting and acting.

-The newest member of Stoneface Mountain, Tommy van der Laan, has been with the band since 2018.
+Tommy van der Laan has been playing with Stoneface Mountain since 2018.
 He has been playing upright bass since 2016, and he also enjoys playing piano and guitar.
 Tommy enjoys multiple musical genres and has played electric bass in rock and funk groups.
-He is now focusing on upright bass, playing jazz and bluegrass.Tommy was one of the five winners of the Adam Gurley-Green Composition Competition, and has won a recent talent show with his jazz group "The Jazz Mints."
+He is now focusing on upright bass, playing jazz and bluegrass.Tommy was one of the five winners of the Adam Gurley-Green Composition Competition, and is currently studying Jazz at Berklee College of Music.